OpenBB-finance/OpenBB/website/content/SDK/forecast/tcn/_index.rst

     output_chunk_length: *int*
         The length of the forecast of the model.
 Defaults to 5.
     dropout: *float*
-        Fraction of neurons afected by Dropout.
+        Fraction of neurons affected by Dropout.
 Defaults to 0.1.
     num_filters: *int*
         The number of filters in a convolutional layer of the TCN.
 Defaults to 6.
     weight_norm: *bool*